-The typical pads to be constructed for structure support are depicted in figures D-8 through D-11.
+The typical pads to be constructed for structure support are depicted in figures F-8 through F-11.
 For purposes of assessing area of disturbance from pads, information provided by FPL was used to supplement the information included in the Site Certification Application (SCA).
 Based on the figures in the SCA, the typical larger pad size (without side slopes) is assumed to be about 67 by 330 feet for areas containing the 500-kV structures, and 35 by 55 feet for areas with just a 230-kV line present.
 FPL figures provided in its data needs response were reviewed with FPL (Braun, pers. comm.
 2012) and were used to estimate the acres of filled/disturbed areas in order to do a comparative analysis among alternative transmission line scenarios in the EIS.
 All these figures are rough estimates subject to change and are based on preliminary design only.
-The larger pad including side slopes was assumed to be about 1 acre in wetland areas (where more fill is needed) and 0.35 acres in non-wetland or upland areas.
-The smaller 230-kV pads were assumed to be about 0.63 acres in wetlands and 0.05 acres in uplands.
+The larger pad (where there are both 500-kV and 230-kV structures) would be 1 acre in wetland areas (where more fill is needed) and 0.68 acres in non-wetland or upland areas.
+The smaller 230-kV pads were assumed to be about 0.35 acre in wetlands and 0.05 acres in uplands.
 If the existing levee road could be used, small finger pads would be needed to connect to the levee road for portions of the West Preferred corridor; these are about 18 by 125 feet on the average and were not included in the estimates used in the EIS, which assumed that a new access road would be built along the length of the right-of-way for all routes analyzed.

-FIGURE D-8: (PAD 3) TYPICAL PLAN VIEW OF STRUCTURE PADS WEST OF SW 137TH AVENUE SW 120TH STREET Б
+FIGURE F-8: (PAD 3) TYPICAL PLAN VIEW OF STRUCTURE PADS WEST OF SW 137TH AVENUE TO SW 120TH STREET